Outlaw motorcycle club: Relationships between outlaw motorcycle clubs

 Certain large one-percent MCs have rivalries between each other and will fight over territory and other issues.
 Sometimes, smaller clubs are forced into or willingly accept supportive roles for a larger one-percent club.
 They are sometimes required to wear a "support patch" on their vests that shows their affiliation with the dominant regional club.
 Smaller clubs are often allowed to form with the permission of the dominant regional club.
 Clubs that resist have been forcibly disbanded by being told to hand over their colors on threat of aggression.

 In Australia and the United States, many MCs have established statewide MC coalitions.
 These coalitions are composed of MCs who have chapters in the state and the occasional interested third party organization, and hold periodic meetings on neutral ground where representatives from each club meet in closed session to resolve disputes between clubs and discuss issues of common interest.
 Local coalitions or confederations of clubs have eliminated some of the inter-club rivalries, and together, they have acted to hire legal and PR representation.

 Support clubs

-Larger outlaw motorcycle clubs will often establish localized smaller clubs subservient to the gang.
+Larger outlaw motorcycle clubs will often establish localized smaller clubs subservient to the club.
 These clubs are called support clubs, satellite clubs, or puppet clubs.
 They act as auxiliary groups, supporting the larger club by propelling their influence further, acting as recruitment sources, and various other ways in return for protection and bolstering their reputations.
 Support clubs can also be used to help the principal club facilitate criminal activities.